 Like the Apple TV HD, the Apple TV 4K has Siri on board.
 This is used to do everything from serving up recommended content on the home screen to arming you with the option to search for specific material across all supported streaming services, such as CBS All Access and Netflix, with the mere mumble of a voice command.
 It can even answer questions.

-So the main difference between the Apple TV 4K and Apple TV HD is resolution.
+So the main difference between the Apple TV 4K and Apple TV HD is resolution and support for HDR.
 If you’re going to be tuning into the latest must-see show or movie on a 4K TV, we recommend you opt for the more expensive Apple TV 4K.
 This would be overkill for a standard HDTV setup though, so if that’s what you’re rocking with then you’ll feel right at home with the Apple TV HD.

 Now to throw a wrench in the works.
 The difference between Full HD and 4K Ultra HD is massive — and that is without HDR.
 If you’re considering upgrading to a 4K TV in the near future, take home the Apple TV 4K while it’s on sale.
 It will do all the stuff the Apple TV HD does while hooked up to an HDTV, with the added benefit of 4K HDR when connected to a 4K TV.

 We won’t dive too deep into this one as we touched on it earlier, but there’s little between the Apple TV HD and Apple TV (3rd Gen).
 Both can stream the same selection of content through streaming services like Netflix in Full HD with SDR.
 The difference?
-The Apple TV HD looks a little more modern, comes with a new remote control, and has Siri on board and built-in storage.
+The Apple TV HD looks a little more modern, comes with a new remote control, and has Siri onboard.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.